erroronline1/qualitymanagement/assistant/modules/readme.md

 excel might not be the best solution to keep track of your stock list. in my case my companies current solution still is worse. so this is quite an advance.

 ## orders
-this form supports all employees to create decent orders and send the resulting table to central purchasing by mail. if inventory control / central purchase makes use of administration/ticketorder.xlsm to serve data about the current order status the module.data-file will be sucessfully imported making it searchable from within the module as well as from the home global search
+this form supports all employees to create decent orders and send the resulting table to central purchasing by mail. if inventory control / central purchase makes use of administration/ticketorder.xlsm to serve data about the current order status the module.data-file will be sucessfully imported making it searchable from within the module as well as from the home global search.

+since ordering things can be expensive for the company, orders can be registered by everyone but have to be verified by persons with respective permissions as managed in the core-drm methods. the same module serves to decrypt the generated verification code for central purchase.

 dependencies are: the datalist of inventory regarding the shopping cart, optional datalist of current order status